 Similarly, when evaluating American manufacturers, consider supply chain costs from beginning to end.
 This TCO calculator from the Reshoring Initiative makes it easy.

 Along with shipping costs, taxes vary greatly by state and locality.
-Taxes affect inventory management, material costs, equipment purchases, and the structure of your American supply chain.
+Taxes affect inventory management, material costs, equipment purchases, and the structure of your American-based supply chain.

 Some companies prefer to divide their supply chain among multiple vendors.
-That's fine.
 Others prefer the convenience of contracting with a full-service metal fabricator.

-While you'll save a lot of money in this category by moving to America, you can further refine your energy and real estate costs depending on the location of your metal fabricator.
+While you'll save a lot of money in this category by moving to America, you can further refine your energy and real estate costs depending on the location of your metal fabrication shop.
 Consider:

 - Access to resources

-- Waste disposal - where, how, how much energy will it take?
+- Waste disposal -- where, how, and how much energy will it take?

 These factors can vary even between manufacturers in the same city.

-One of the benefits of American manufacturing is educated, creative talent.
-Some manufacturers can assist in value engineering your product - making it as affordable and quick to produce as possible.
+One of the benefits of American manufacturing is highly educated, creative talent.
+Some manufacturers can assist in value engineering your product -- making it as affordable and quick to produce as possible.